 While the College prefers that community members promptly report all crimes and other emergencies directly to Campus Safety at 909-607-2000 or 911, we also recognize that some may prefer to report to other individuals or College offices.
 The Clery Act recognizes certain College officials and offices as "Campus Security Authorities (CSA)."
-The Act defines these individuals as "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+The Act defines these individuals as an "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the College has identified over one hundred CSAs throughout Pitzer College and many more have been identified when including The Claremont Colleges, we officially designate the following offices as places where campus community members should report crimes:
+While the College has identified over one hundred CSAs throughout Pitzer College and more have been identified when including TCC, we officially designate the following offices as places where campus community members should report crimes:

-Office Campus Address Phone Number Campus Safety 150 E. Eighth St. 909-607-2000 Human Resources McConnell Center 909-621-8254 Office of Student Affairs Scott Hall, 120 Suite 909-621-8241 The Office of Residence Life, including all Resident Assistants, and Residence Directors E. Sanborn, C300 909-607-3900
+Office Campus Address Phone Number Campus Safety 150 E. Eighth St. 909-607-2000 Human Resources McConnell Center 909-621-8254 Office of Student Affairs Scott Hall, 120 Suite 909-621-8241 Office of Residence Life, E. Sanborn, C300 909-607-3900 including all Resident Directors and Residence Assistants